How the project works

 OPTION A. Receive a full package of materials by mail.
 The deadline to request a print package has passed.
 Please download materials here.

 Please register!
 This helps us evaluate the project and receive your feedback for future years.
-All registered participants will be eligible for the draw for one of ten $200 Apple gift cards (upon completion of a short survey).

 - Project Description